yiwxng/Cloud_Infrastructure_Notes/README.md

 ## IAM

-actions with iam:
+IAM - Role
-- assume role - when the original account role allows a different account to temporary use the role's permission for a resources
+- assume role - when the original account role allows a different account to temporary use the role's permission for a resources, if not specified, can not assume role
 - creation of role and attach it to group, roles
   - users get assigned to groups